0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 - `AC`: blocks all DC components, attenuates signals < 75 Hz.
 - `LFR` (LF reject): blocks DC components, rejects LF < 75 kHz.
 - `HFR` (HF reject): rejects high frequency components > 75 kHz.

+#### Video Triggering

+Notes from Rigol Video [Using Video Triggering][rv uvt]:
+- Explicitly set memory depth to max.
+(Not clear why; sync seems to work even when vsync is off the left-hand side of the screen.)

+Trigger parameters:
+- `Sync`
+  - `All Line` triggers on the first line found.
+  - `Line`: a given line number (in odd or even field) from 0 to 525 (NTSC, 480p) or 625 (PAL/SECAM, 525p).
+But see below re 240p.
+  - `Odd`, `Even`: rising edge of first ramp pulse in odd or even field.
+- `Standard`:
+  - `NTSC`: 60 fields, 30 frames/sec; 525 lines.
+Even field first.
+  - `PAL/SECAM`: 50 fields, 25 frames/sec; 625 lines.
+Odd field first for PAL.
+  - `480P`, `576P`.

+Notes on 240p signals:
+- The NTSC line trigger will not sync if the line number is less than 5 (less than 8 for 480p).
+Setting the line between 5 and 10 will actually sync at earlier lines and skip some lines, and the line numbers will be wrong throughout.
+This is presumably because of the missing equalization pulses around/during vsync.
+- Start of frame may also be caught with a pulse trigger set for a negative pulse width >50 μs.
+(Possibly a trigger holdoff may be necessary to avoid retrigger on the next two lines.)

 Measurement